pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 #### Vacuum audit_event table

-When the migration script is finished and If Customer has not done "vacuum full analyze" prior to the upgrade, Synopsys strongly recommends that you run the VACUUM command on the audit_event table to optimize PostgreSQL performance.
+When the migration script is finished, and if Customer has not done "vacuum full analyze" prior to the upgrade, or if Customer has not done a database restore, then Synopsys strongly recommends that you run the VACUUM command on the audit_event table to optimize PostgreSQL performance.
 See "Installing Black Duck using Docker Swarm", Chapter 6: "Upgrading Black Duck", "Migration script to purge unused